-- ensure that any new employee has completed the module 1 course within one month of commencing employment
+- ensure that any new employee has completed the module 1 course no later than one month after commencing employment

 - ensure than any new employee has completed the module 2 training within six months of employment or as required for employees who completed RSG training prior to 1 January 2017

 - ensure existing employees that completed RSG training prior to 1 January 2017 complete module 1 and module 2 within three years of the date that they completed that RSG training

 - keep a copy of the record of completion of modules 1 and 2 for your gaming venue staff on record for inspection by the Victorian Commission for Gambling and Liquor Regulation.